veloxy/pomodoro-electron/README.md

 ![App icon in OSX tray displaying time](https://goo.gl/yOrILm "Pomodoro app screenshot")

-This is a very very basic pomodoro app in electron.
+This is a very simple pomodoro app in electron.
+It doesn't have any fancy features, just does what it's supposed to!

-Code is subject to massive refactoring, this is mostly just a try-out project but I intend to expand on it and clean it up.
+This is all it does:

+* Start/stop the timer
+* Rings a bell and displays a notification when your 20 minutes are over
+* Displays the time in the menu bar when timer is started

 ## Installation